The JSJ-decompositions of one-relator groups with torsion: The subgroups of one relator groups

-\begin{proof} By Proposition~\ref{prop:2gensbgps}, it is sufficient to prove that $H$ cannot be a one-ended one-relator group with torsion.
-So, suppose $H=\langle x, y\rangle$ is a one-ended one-relator group with torsion.
-Then as such groups contain a single Nielsen equivalence class of generating pairs~\cite{Pride1977}, the pair $(x, y)$ yields a presentation $\langle x, y; S^m\rangle$.
-However, this is a contradiction as in such a presentation $\langle x\rangle$ and $\langle y\rangle$ are malnormal. \end{proof}

-Lemma~\ref{lem:malnormalitytest} can be used to test if a maximal virtually-$\mathbb{Z}$ subgroup $C$ is malnormal in a one-relator group with torsion $G$ as follows.
-Suppose the subgroup $C$ is maximal virtually-$\mathbb{Z}$ but is not malnormal in $G$, and let $\langle x\rangle$ be a copy of $\mathbb{Z}$ with finite index in $C$.
-Then there exists $y\in G\setminus C$ and integers $i$, $j\in\mathbb{Z}\setminus\{0\}$ such that $y^{-1}x^iy=x^j$.
-Lemma~\ref{lem:malnormalitytest} tells us that the group $H=\langle x, y\rangle$ is either cyclic or a free product of cyclic groups.
-So, either $C$ is not a maximal virtually-$\mathbb{Z}$ subgroup of $G$ (a contradiction), or $H$ is the free product of two cyclic groups.
-In this latter case the conjugacy theorem for free products can be applied to analyse $H$, with the goal of finding a contradiction.
-In the proof of Lemma~\ref{lem:vcsubgroups} we do precisely this, proving that $|i|=|j|$ and then noting that the group $H_i=\< x^i, y\>$ is soluble, which is used to imply that $C$ is again not maximal virtually-$\mathbb{Z}$ (a contradiction).

-We now prove the main result of this section, which is a key technical result of this paper.
-The result classifies, in a certain sense, those virtually-$\mathbb{Z}$ subgroups which are not contained in any infinite dihedral subgroup of $G$.
-The proof relies on the fact that in hyperbolic groups every infinite cyclic subgroup is contained in a unique maximal virtually-$\mathbb{Z}$ subgroup \cite{bowditch1998cut}.
+We now prove Lemma~\ref{lem:vcsubgroups}, which is a key technical result of this paper.
+The result classifies, using malnormality, those virtually-$\mathbb{Z}$ subgroups which are not contained in any infinite dihedral subgroup of $G$.
+We will take $h^g$ to mean conjugation by $g$, $h^g:=g^{-1}hg$.
+A subgroup $M$ of a group $G$ is said to be \emph{malnormal} in $G$ if $M^g\cap M\neq 1$ implies that $g\in M$.

 \begin{lemma} Assume that $C$ is a virtually-$\mathbb{Z}$ subgroup of a one-relator group with torsion $G$.
 Suppose that $C$ is not a subgroup of an infinite dihedral group.
-Then $C$ is a subgroup of a malnormal infinite-cyclic subgroup of $G$. \end{lemma}
+Then $C$ is a subgroup of a malnormal, infinite cyclic subgroup of $G$. \end{lemma}

-\begin{proof} It suffices to prove that a maximal virtually-$\mathbb{Z}$ subgroup $C$ of $G$ which is not a subgroup of an infinite dihedral subgroup of $G$ is malnormal in $G$.
-Note that such a subgroup $C$ is infinite cyclic, by Proposition~\ref{prop:vZsubgpsareZorD}.
-Suppose that our result is false: there exists some maximal virtually-$\mathbb{Z}$ subgroup $C$ which is not malnormal but is not a subgroup of an infinite dihedral group.
-Then, writing $C=\<x\>$, there exists $y\in G\setminus C$ and integers $i$, $j\in\mathbb{Z}\setminus\{0\}$ such that $y^{-1}x^iy=x^j$.